Updated: Jun 26

 Your city should have a block party permit that is cheap, quick, and easy to apply for.
 Ask around or google "Block party permit & name of your city."

 Leading up to your permit application, it is important to meet with city officials and public service providers such as the local fire department, hospital, inspectional services, police traffic & engineer, Mayor's Office and your local council person.
-When you book the meeting, demonstrate that you have a well organized plan based on the materials provided above.
+When you book the meeting, demonstrate that you have a well organized plan based on customizing the materials provided above to best represent the host-street.

 Step Five: Have fun, take pictures and record some stats!

 Applying for grants and the growth of your PF becomes easier each year with proof of concept.
 Contact the local media to cover your event in print, online, radio, and tv.
+Are there local vloggers, bloggers, podcasters, or influencers you can share with?
 Additionally, below is an impact report in an easy, one-page format that captures a snap-shot of the numbers behind the process and creation of your PF.

 Additionally, here are some examples of local media partnerships: